airflow2010/GOODMUSIC/README.md

 </table>

 ## Concept
-- Build YouTube playlists automatically from Substack archives or local HTML (deprecated)
-- Scrape Substack posts, extract YouTube IDs, fetch metadata, and store them as documents in Firestore (`musicvideos` collection).
+- Ingest musicvideo: extract YouTube IDs, fetch metadata, and store them as documents in Firestore (`musicvideos` collection).
+The source of the videos can be Substacks (this is how this project originated), YouTube playlists, or manual input of specific videos.
-- Optionally let Vertex AI guess the genre.
+- Ingestion also includes categorization of videos into genres
+  - This uses the publicly available AI-models of Google.
+This can be configured ([Configuration](#Configuration)).

-- Rate and filter the catalog in a browser (play mode for discovery, rate mode for unrated items).
+- Rate and filter the catalog in a browser (play mode for discovery, playback and export, rate mode for unrated items)
+- Import methods can be found in admin section
 - Export the desired selection (by filter) to YouTube-Playlist

 ## Repository layout

-- `prism-gui.py` — Flask app that renders the rating (`/rate`) and play (`/play`) pages using Firestore data.
+- `prism-gui.py` — Flask app that renders the admin, rating (`/rate`), and play (`/play`) pages using Firestore data.
-- `scrape_to_firestore.py` — Scrapes Substack posts, pulls YouTube metadata, predicts genres/artist/track (Vertex AI), and writes new videos to Firestore.
+- `scrape_to_firestore.py` — Scrapes Substack posts, pulls YouTube metadata, predicts genres/artist/track, and writes new videos to Firestore.
+This script can also be called from the GUI.
-- `scrape_to_YT-playlists.py` — Creates YouTube playlists from Substack archives or local HTML; tracks progress in `progress.json`.
-This script is deprecated and only included for historical reasons.
 - `templates/` — HTML templates for the Flask UI.
+- `static/` — CSS, JS, and static image assets.
+- `Dockerfile` — Container image build for deployment.
+- `update-google-cloud-run.sh` — Deployment helper for Cloud Run.
 - `requirements.txt` — Python dependencies.
+- `prism-ss-*.png` — UI screenshots.

+not needed except your are really curious:

+* `ingestion.py` — Shared ingestion helpers (Firestore init, YouTube auth, Gemini predictions, audio handling).

+- `update-genre.py` — Re-evaluates genre classification for existing Firestore docs.
+- `update-db-fields.py` — Backfills missing artist/track/ai_model fields in Firestore.
+- `test-ai-model.py` — CLI for comparing Gemini model outputs on sample videos.

 ## Prerequisites
 - Python 3.10+ and `pip`.
-- A Google Cloud project with these APIs enabled: Cloud Firestore, Vertex AI (optional for genre prediction), YouTube Data API v3.
+- A Google Cloud project with these APIs enabled: Cloud Firestore & YouTube Data API v3.
 - Firestore in Native mode with a collection named `musicvideos` (created automatically when seeding).
 - Google Cloud SDK (`gcloud`) installed for local Application Default Credentials.
 - YouTube OAuth 2.0 Client ID JSON (desktop type) downloaded as `client_secret.json` in the project root.
+- An API-Key for integration of AI functions (genre classification)

 ## Setup
 ```bash